parzival1401/quantum_project/MATHEMATICAL_BACKGROUND.md

 ## Introduction

-This document provides a comprehensive mathematical explanation of the quantum mechanics behind finite square well calculations.
+This document provides a Final Summary of the quantum mechanics behind finite square well calculations.
 We solve the time-independent Schrödinger equation for both single and double well configurations to find bound state energies.

-### Physical System
+To solve it, we assumed a well depth minimum of V₀ = 22.21 and a depth maximum of V₀ = 2000 to simulate infinite depth.
+For the first part of this project we focus on proving mathematically that in a single finite square well, the energy ratio between the first, second, and third bound states is 1:4:9.
+On the second part, we compared the ratio of first part to find if the energy differences are the same.
+Finally for the last part, we solved for the three bounded states in a double well and iterated to find a well depth that shows the ratio E₂₃ = 2E₁₂.
+Our results show that for a single well, there is no possible well depth that satisfies E₂₃ = E₁₂, while for a double well we found a well depth of V₀ = 76.3 and separation distance of d = 0.405a that satisfies E₂₃ = 2E₁₂.

+---

+## Equations & Background

 A **finite square well** is a one-dimensional potential of the form: